xyzshantaram/writers-jam/data/description.md

   [WhatsApp group]($WHATSAPP_URL) to share and discuss!
 - Most importantly of all, have fun!

-This week's theme is: **"The One That Got Away"**.
+The theme for this week is "**tell a tale of time travel**". _This is not a format restriction_ - you can still submit poem, short story, play, or any other format.
 You are encouraged to get creative with the theme.
-Write about the Katy Perry song, a match-ending cricket ball, a missed flight or a lost career opportunity.
-Anything, or anyone, that slipped through your fingers.
+Write about mad scientists, a nostalgia trip to one's own past, a bureaucrat processing visas, a wizard in another realm hurtling into the future... or something else entirely.
+All of time is yours for the taking.

 What are you waiting for?